Kurenai-Misuzu/RIVXIA-Simple-Scoreboard-REDUX/README.md

 Allows switching of character images for different games easily.
 ### Country / State Flags
 Allows the livestream to showcase what region a player is from.
-### Port Selector
+### Player Logos
-Allows the streamer to easily select what port a player is on.
-(Mostly used for Smash games)
+Allows the livestream to showcase what organization a player is from.
+### Player Subimages
+Allows the streamer to easily add another image that is related to a player.
+An example of this would be moon type in Melty Blood AACC and ports in Smash Bros. games.

 ## Other Improvements
 ### Less Redundant Code